ashu0657/bash-scripting/README.md

 ````````
-this is my first try
+this is my first try.  ha ha !!!